kbairak/outbox/src/benchmarks/README.md

 The benchmark:

 1. Spins up PostgreSQL and RabbitMQ containers using testcontainers
-2. Emits messages at a controlled rate for **5 seconds** using adaptive batching
+2. Publishes messages at a controlled rate for **5 seconds** using adaptive batching
 3. Measures end-to-end throughput and latency
 4. Reports whether the system kept up with the target emission rate

-**Key Design**: Messages are emitted smoothly throughout the duration using an adaptive algorithm that adjusts batch sizes based on elapsed time.
+**Key Design**: Messages are published smoothly throughout the duration using an adaptive algorithm that adjusts batch sizes based on elapsed time.
 This creates realistic, steady traffic patterns instead of periodic bursts.

 ## Usage